15 March 2023 - This is an old chapter with new additions, including what we need to include in our DPIA.

 how any models will be continuously tested and updated: how often, using what kinds of data, and how ongoing performance will be assessed.

-We will also consider questions regarding when an organisation is (depending on the terms of their contract) able to make decisions to support the provision of AI services, and still remain a processor, for instance in areas such as:
+We will also consider questions about when an organisation is (depending on the terms of their contract) able to make decisions to support the provision of AI services, and still remain a processor.
+For example, in areas such as:

 the specific implementation of generic ML algorithms, such as the programming language and code libraries they are written in;